stanley-gu/qual/proposal.md

 normalizer.
 Expression levels will be calculated by comparing the cycling threshold compared with the normalizer (PCR Detection System, BioRad).

+ENPP1 and TNAP enzyme activity on the cell surface will be assayed using colorimetric substrates, p-nitrophenyl thymidine 5′-monophosphate and nitro blue tetrazolium/5-bromo-4-chloro-3-indolyl phosphate, respectively (Sigma).
+[@Nam2011] After one hour incubation, the ENPP1 reaction will be stopped by addition of NaOH, and the absorbance through the well measured at 405 nm.
+The TNAP reaction will be stopped by washing with H~2~O and air drying.
+TNAP activity will be quantified via microscopic densitometry with image analysis software.

 ##### Expected Results and Proposed Alternatives